DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-To demonstrate how \framework~can help improve the the end-to-end latency and the overall energy consumption, we test it under two extreme cases: optimizing for latency ($PropT = 0$) and optimizing for energy ($PropT = +\infty$).
-We compare the performance of \framework~with other two naive strategies: handheld-only (offloading all tasks to the handheld) and wearable-only (executing the entire model on the wearable without performing offloading).
+\mysubsection{Latency and Energy Improvements} To demonstrate how \framework~can help improve the end-to-end latency and energy consumption, we test it under two extreme cases: optimizing for latency ($PropT = 0$) and optimizing for energy ($PropT = +\infty$).
+We present the results under 6 running scenarios about wearables (LG Urbane and Galaxy S2) and handhelds (CPU-interactive, CPU-powersave, and GPU).
+We compare the performance of \framework~with two baseline strategies: handheld-only (offloading all tasks to the handheld) and wearable-only (executing the entire model on the wearable without performing offloading).

-\textbf{Execution speedup.} Figure~\ref{fig:latency_improvements} shows \framework's execution speedup (normalized) over naive strategies across 8 DL models and varied device specifications \& status.
+\textbf{Speedup.} Figure~\ref{fig:latency_improvements} shows \framework's execution speedup (normalized) over the baseline strategies across 8 DL models and varied device specifications \& status.
 Bars in different colors represent different hardware configurations.
 LG and S2 are abbreviated for Urbane LG and Galaxy S2.
-CPU-it, CPU-ps, and GPU mean utilizing Nexus 6 under CPU-interactive, CPU-powersave, and GPU at handheld-side, respectively.
-The black bar represents the data of handheld- or wearable-only approaches, and is always normalized to 1.
-The red bar is the average speedup of the 6 hardware configurations for each model.
+CPU-it, CPU-ps, and GPU refer to utilizing Nexus 6 under CPU-interactive, CPU-powersave, and GPU on the handheld side, respectively.
+The black bar represents the latency of handheld- or wearable-only approaches, and is used as a baseline to normalize other approaches (normalized to 1 itself).
+The red bar is the average speedup for each model.

-Figure~\ref{fig:latency_improvements}(a) shows that compared to the handheld-only strategy, \framework can help reduce the end-to-end latency for 7 out of 8 models, with an average improvement (red bar) ranging from 1.01X (\emph{WaveNet}) to 9.14X (\emph{TextCNN}).
-Similarly, Figure~\ref{fig:latency_improvements}(b) shows that compared to wear-only strategy, \framework~is able to help reduce the end-to-end latency of running 4 out of 8 models at specific scenarios, with an average improvement ranging from 1.07X (\emph{MNIST}) to 8.86X (\emph{WaveNet}).
-For cases such as running \emph{WaveNet} on LG Urbane with Nexus GPU 6 available, \framework~can even speedup the processing for more than 20 times (23.0X) compared to the wearable-only strategy.
+Figure~\ref{fig:latency_improvements}(a) shows that compared to the handheld-only strategy, \framework can help reduce the latency for 6 out of 8 models, with an average improvement ranging from 1.01X (\emph{WaveNet}) to 4.37X (\emph{DeepEar}).
+Similarly, Figure~\ref{fig:latency_improvements}(b) shows that compared to the wearable-only strategy, \framework~reduces the latency of running 5 out of 8 models with an average improvement ranging from 1.07X (\emph{MNIST}) to 8.86X (\emph{WaveNet}).
+For cases such as running \emph{WaveNet} on LG Urbane with Nexus GPU 6 available, \framework~can even speed up the processing for more than 20 times (23.0X) compared to the wearable-only strategy.
+Overall, \framework~can improve the latency by 2.62X and 1.95X on average compared to wearable-only and handheld-only, respectively, across all 8 models.